Leezekun/MMSci/mmsci-data/DATACARD.md

 - **Data Misinterpretation and Hallucination**: There is a risk of misinterpreting the dataset's content, leading to inaccurate conclusions or misuse of scientific information.
 Users should critically assess and validate the AI-generated outputs against established scientific knowledge and principles.

 ### Other Known Limitations

-- The dataset is English only.
-- Currently, the evaluation benchmark focuses primaryly on understanding the figures in scientific articles.
+Currently, the evaluation benchmark focuses primaryly on understanding the figures in scientific articles.
 We encourage further efforts to build more comprehensive evaluations on scientific knowledge using our dataset.

 ## Additional Information